If you buy an RV before asking yourself “What kind of camper can my vehicle tow?” you’re making a huge mistake. Here’s why.

-This is a sample list of vehicles and campers that match together based on weight.
+Below is a sample list of vehicles and campers that match together based on weight.
 The vehicles listed here are assumed to have the tow package if available.
 Some of the trailers listed below will also require a weight distribution hitch, sway control or fifth wheel hitches.

-½ ton trucks can tow a fifth wheel but not all bed sizes can accommodate a fifth wheel.
-These are examples of trailers that can be towed by typical vehicles.
+The following are examples of trailers that can be towed by typical vehicles.
 Your particular car may tow more or less and it is your responsibility to confirm your vehicle’s capabilities.
 There are countless floor plans so hopefully this list will jump start your search.

-Car –Honda CRV all-wheel drive
+- Car –Honda CRV all-wheel drive

-Towing capacity 1500 lbs
+- Towing capacity 1500 lbs

-Car – Mid size SUV like the Chevy Equinox or Lincoln MKZ
+- Car – Mid size SUV like the Chevy Equinox or Lincoln MKZ

-Max towing 3500 lbs
+- Max towing 3500 lbs

 Because it is a Popup or Tent Camper it will have less wind resistance when being towed.
-There may also be some travel trailers that have light enough dry weights to tow with this size SUV but their gross weights max out or exceed the towing capacity.
+There may also be some travel trailers that have light enough dry weights to tow with this size SUV, but their gross weights max out or exceed the towing capacity.

-Car – Standard size SUV like the Ford explorer and Honda Pilot.
+- Car – Standard size SUV like the Ford explorer and Honda Pilot.

-Max towing capacity is 5000 pounds
+- Max towing capacity is 5000 pounds

-Trailer – Many vehicles in this class have towing capacities up to 5,000 pounds.
+Many vehicles in this class have towing capacities up to 5,000 pounds.
 They can handle a small travel trailer in the 14-19 foot range.
 The dry weights on these are around 2,500 pounds although some may be heavier depending on options.
 These will offer expanded space, bunks, bathrooms, cook tops, air-conditioning and couches.
 Amerilite by Gulfstream offers several trailer that have combined weights under 3,500 pounds.

-The next category is the Large SUVs like the Suburban.
+- The next category is the Large SUVs like the Suburban.